eromatiya/the-glorious-dotfiles/README.md

 ## the glorious wiki's table of contents

 This wiki will guide you to replicate my setups.
+So basically, read the frickin' manual!

 *  [**Home**](https://github.com/manilarome/the-glorious-dotfiles/wiki)
 *  **General**